andre-cognizant/ing-assessment/README.md

 **Note:** The monthly cost calculation is a simplified example.
 It calculates the total cost by summing the total fee with the loan value and then dividing by the number of months.

+## Next Steps
+Create integration tests for the application